 By critically appraising these key elements, you can determine the trustworthiness and applicability of the findings and make informed decisions based on the evidence provided.

 Our CASP tools checklists will remain free for researchers to download to help them critically appraise their papers.
-This includes our case-control study CASP download
+This includes our case-control study CASP download.

 If you require additional CASP training we offer face-to-face workshops or online training courses.

-Copyright 2024 CASP UK - OAP Ltd. All rights reserved
+Copyright 2025 CASP UK - OAP Ltd. All rights reserved

 Website by Beyond Your Brand